chrisconlin/Conlin_Latin102/translation 3.md

 Identify the form of the adjective maiorem (gender, case, number, degree).

->>the adjectvive mairoem is accusative singular feminine and serving as the irregular comparative
+>>the adjectvive maiorem is accusative singular feminine and serving as the irregular comparative

 Explain the construction of the verbal unit flumine admisso.
 >> both are in the abaltive case so it is being used as an abaltive absolute (i.e. "after the river had been let in")